Dr Benjamin Fox,

 The aim of this 4th edition is to share the experience acquired during the successful introduction and subsequent evolution of day case spinal anaesthesia in two United Kingdom district general hospitals: The Queen Elizabeth Hospital, Kings Lynn (QEH) and Rotherham NHS Foundation Trusts (RFT).
 Relevant literature is summarized and issues pertinent to all staff involved in the management of safe day case spinal anaesthetic included.

-- The use of spinal anaesthesia in day surgery is growing in acceptance and It is safe, practical, cost-effective and popular with patients.
+- The use of spinal anaesthesia in day surgery is growing in acceptance and popularity.
+It is safe, practical, cost-effective and popular with patients

 The following misapprehensions regarding perioperative morbidity associated with day case spinal anaesthesia may need to be challenged: